 - 1. (0 points) How long did it take you to complete the homework?
 This will not affect your grade (unless omitted) but it helps gauge the workload for this and future semesters.
 If you do not answer this question you will get -5 points.
 Do not include time to download the software. - 2.
-(4 points) Convert the following 8-bit unsigned binary numbers to 8-bit one's complement representation.
+(4 points) Find the one's complement of the following 8-bit binary number.
 Provide your answer first in binary then in hexadecimal.